 The process of dachshund whelping

 The whelping process can take a few hours, most dachshunds can give birth at home and don’t need to go to the vet.
-You do need to call your vet and keep in touch during the process, give your vet a constant update until the whelping process is over.
+You do need to call your vet and keep in touch during the process and give your vet a constant update until the whelping process is over.
 Your dachshund may want to drink water and eat some food during the process.
-Make sure she has her bowls close during the labor so she doesn’t have to move.
+Make sure she has her food and water bowls nearby during the labor so she doesn’t have to move.

 If there are complications during the whelping process you will need to call your Vet for help and take her to the veterinary clinic.
-Keep an eye for these signs of trouble: Excessive bleeding, Extreme-pain, Trembling, Bloody discharge before the first puppy is born.
+Keep an eye on these signs of trouble: Excessive bleeding, extreme pain, trembling, and bloody discharge before the first puppy is born.
 Keep track of the time, if more than two hours pass between the birth of each puppy or your dachshund experiences more than 45 minutes of contractions with no births, call your vet.
 These are also signs of possible problems, there is no need to panic if any of those things happen.
 Just call your vet and inform him of the symptoms.
 If there are any serious complications during the whelping your Vet might need to perform a c-section.

 How to care for a newborn Dachshund puppy?

 Newborn puppies have trouble controlling their body temperature.
 To keep the puppies warm, using a heat lamp or an electric heating pad is a good way to provide a warm environment.
 However, overheating can be dangerous to the puppies, so make sure that the puppies have a cool place where they can crawl to cool down.
 The adequate temperature for a newborn puppy is between 85 and 90 degrees.